open/close all folders

 - Situations where crosses are meant to denote "gaijin" (not Church Militant, just normal European war forces) in some anime/manga.

-: Symbology?
+Dolly: So what's the symbology there?Smecker: Symbology?
 Now that Duffy has relinquished his "King Bonehead" crown, I see we have an heir to the throne!
 I'm sure the word you were looking for was "symbolism."
-What is the ssss-himbolism
+What is the ssss-himbolism there?

 - Invoked in the first season of Boardwalk Empire when Margaret reads a poem about ghosts to her children during Halloween and Nan Britton asks her if they will read it again when they go to the Church later that night.
 Margaret is weirded out by the comment and clarifies that they are going to a religious service for All Saints' Day, not a Halloween party.

-- The Soviet War Factory from Red Alert 2, with an "onion dome" — a traditional element of Russian Orthodox church architecture — lodged on its roof.
+- The Soviet War Factory from Command & Conquer: Red Alert 2, with an "onion dome" — a traditional element of Russian Orthodox church architecture — lodged on its roof.
 Several other Soviet structures in this game were given similar "attachments".
-On the other hand, Red Alert is built entirely on Camp and Rule of Cool/Rule of Funny, so this can be excused by the MST3K Mantra.
+On the other hand, Red Alert (from that game on, at least) is built entirely on Camp and Rule of Cool/Rule of Funny, so this can be excused by the MST3K Mantra.

-- May be justified as the Bolsheviks (especially at the beginning) found new uses for building of "opium of the people".
-The churches were converted into theaters, town halls, stables, warehouses, museums or shuttered/demolished.
+- May be justified as the Bolsheviks (especially at the beginning) found new uses for the buildings of the "opium of the people".
+The churches that weren't shuttered or demolished were converted into theaters, town halls, stables, warehouses, or museums.
 Thanks to the Church's large manpower contributions to the anti-revolutionary White Army, and enormous wealth, they were a top opponent of the Bolsheviks.
-The succeeding Soviet government was openly anti-religious and any Christian symbolism was prohibited until The Eighties, with an exception of a period during the War.
+The succeeding Soviet government was openly anti-religious and any Christian symbolism was prohibited until The '80s, with an exception of a period during the War.

 - Proving that at least they're even-handed, Red Alert 3 puts Shinto torii on Imperial buildings.
 This might be slightly more justified, since they have been occasionally used in secular architecture, and the Empire is explicitly endorsing State Shinto, reverence of the Emperor as a deity.

-- The Kremlin wonder in Civilization IV ... is actually St. Basil's Cathedral.
+- The Kremlin wonder in White Day: A Labyrinth Named School world time puzzle... is actually St. Basil's Cathedral.

-- Likewise, the Masjid al-Haram wonder in Civilization IV is actually the Dome of the Rock.
-(For those not in the know, the former is the Kaaba—the Black Cube—in a big mosque in Mecca.
-The latter is the blue and gold octagon in Jerusalem, which while cool and significant isn't half as cool or significant as the actual Masjid, which is the holiest site in Islam).
+- And Civilization IV as well.
+Proving that Firaxis has a sense of humor about it, the following Civ V actually does have the Kremlin show up as itself in that game, but in a nod to prior mistakes the small icon for it is still St. Basil's Cathedral.
+Likewise, the Masjid al-Haram wonder in IV is actually the Dome of the Rock.
+For those not in the know, the former is the Kaaba — the Black Cube — in a big mosque in Mecca.
+The latter is the blue and gold octagon in Jerusalem, which while cool and significant isn't half as cool or significant as the actual Masjid, which is the holiest site in Islam.